basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 The quantum function takes 3 parameters:

 * the name of a field in the table definition of type `TIMESTAMP`
-* a quantity as a positive integer, greater than zero.
+* a quantity as a positive integer, greater than zero
 * a unit of time:
   * `'d'` - days
   * `'h'` - hours
   * `'m'` - minutes
   * `'s'` - seconds

-A general guideline is to first choose a column name that represents a class or type of data, and then choose a second column name that is a more specific instance(s) of the class/type.

 #### Local Key